 Beyond the books

 We know that learning extends beyond the textbook and, often, beyond the classroom itself.
 In addition to Waterloo's world renowned co-operative education program, Recreation and Leisure Studies offers numerous opportunities such as practica, internships and exchanges for experiential learning.
+High impact education practices are also woven through the curriculum through first-year tutorials in REC 101, collaborative assignments and projects throughout all years, opportunities for undergraduate research connections with the community, service learning, and capstone courses among others.

 In the Department of Recreation and Leisure Studies, your teachers are collaborating with organizations like the World Tourism Organization, National Council for Therapeutic Recreation Certification (NCTRC), the North American Society for Sport Management, and the Canadian Index of Wellbeing to investigate and improve quality of life for individuals and society.
 These connections play a key role in ensuring the relevance of our curricula and of your skills as a graduate.